Skin Care vs Skincare: Which One is Correct?

 Companies in the cosmetics and personal care industry, including manufactures and related service providers, would often use the one-word form.
 However, there are still some companies that use the two-word form.
 The same is true in different mediums of mass communication.

-In the realm of academe, the two-word form appears more often than its one-word counterpart.
+Furthermore, in the realm of academe, the two-word form appears more often than its one-word counterpart.
 Examples include the peer-reviewed and open access journals “Dermatology Research and Skin Care” and “Journal of Dermatology and Skin Care.”

 FURTHER READINGS AND REFERENCES